 Every time I make a recipe with shrimp, I ask myself why I don’t cook with shrimp at least once a week.

-- In addition to being healthy, shrimp cooks in a matter of minutes, making it ideal for fast weeknight dinners (this Garlic Shrimp Pasta is another speedy winner).
+• In addition to being healthy, shrimp cooks in a matter of minutes, making it ideal for fast weeknight dinners (Shrimp Fajitas and Garlic Shrimp Pasta are other speedy winners).

+• Shrimp.
 While fresh shrimp are delicious, the majority of the time, I purchase raw, frozen shrimp.
+It’s often less expensive, and unless you live near the ocean, often the “fresh” shrimp in the grocery store case arrived frozen in the first place.

 Tip!